cloudflare/cloudflare-docs/content/waiting-room/about.md

 ## Prerequisites

-- [Cloudflare’s CDN](/cache/) is required to use the Waiting Room feature.
+- [Cloudflare's CDN](/cache/) is required to use the Waiting Room feature.
-- Configure a [proxied DNS record](/dns/manage-dns-records/how-to/create-dns-records/) or a [proxied load balancer](/load-balancing/understand-basics/proxy-modes/) for the waiting room’s hostname.
+- Configure a [proxied DNS record](/dns/manage-dns-records/how-to/create-dns-records/) or a [proxied load balancer](/load-balancing/understand-basics/proxy-modes/) for the waiting room's hostname.
 A DNS record is not auto-configured after a waiting room is created.
 - Visitors must enable cookies.
 Refer to [Waiting Room cookies](/waiting-room/reference/waiting-room-cookie/) for information on how cookies are used in Cloudflare Waiting Room.

 {{<button-group>}}